ProfessionalWiki/ExternalContent/README.md

 ### Rendering markdown

-By default, markdown is rendered, rather than being shown in a code block.
+By default, markdown is rendered rather than shown in a code block.

 Variable: `$wgExternalContentRenderMarkdownByDefault`